 The Philip Glass Center, founded by world renowned and highly collaborative composer Philip Glass, seeks to gather the world’s leaders in the fields of art, science, and the environment for a broad array of interdisciplinary activities including performances, seminars, and educational programs that inspire and motivate the public to become engaged with matters vital to the future of the natural environment and the quality of human existence.
-A program of the Center, The Days And Nights Festival, in it’s fourth year, is the Center’s first step towards that goal.
+A program of the Center, The Days And Nights Festival, in it’s eighth year, is the Center’s first step towards that goal.

 “The Glass Center will be our home – a place where artists, scientists, and conservationists will come to learn and work together to produce a culture of renewal for our time.
 This work will become a forum, which will contribute to the public good and finally, stand as a true cultural center for today and the future.” — Philip Glass